Home » Recipes » Course » Dips » 5 Minute Pea Hummus with Avocado

 • Avocado.
 Make sure you go for one that is properly ripe so it blends into a super creamy consistency.
 Classic hummus uses tahini to get that creamy consistency, but we’re using avocado here to keep with the fresh, green theme.

 • Lemon juice.
-Try to use fresh lemon juice if possible – the dip really needs it to bring out the flavours of the peas and avocado.
+Try to use fresh lemon juice if possible – the dip needs it to bring out the flavours of the peas and avocado.

 You’ll also need a food processor or a blender to make the hummus.